OpenRefine/OpenRefine/README.md

 ###Licensing and legal issues

-OpenRefine is open source software and is licensed under the BSD license located in the [LICENSE.txt](LICENSE.txt).
+OpenRefine is open source software implementing proprietary algorithms and is licensed under the BSD license located in the [LICENSE.txt](LICENSE.txt).
 See that file also for information on open source libraries that OpenRefine depends on.